Piasuddin/MindForkInterView/README.md

 This is a blogging Report viewer application

 ## How to Run This App
-First Download this app both client and Server
+First Download this app both client and Server.
+Open server solution with visual studio.
-Change the server connection string in appsetting.json file As i use code first approch so you need to run following commant in package manager consol
+Change the server connection string in appsetting.json file As i use code first approch so you need to run following command in package manager console
 1) Add-Migration
 2) Update-Database